GoogleChrome/web.dev/src/site/content/en/push-notifications/push-notifications-server-codelab/index.md

 ## Manage subscriptions

 When a client wants to receive push notifications it's known as a **subscription**.
-Your server needs to keep track of which client subscriptions.
+Your server needs to keep track of client subscriptions.
 When a new client opts in to push notifications, your server needs to store some information related to that client so that it can reach it in the future.
 When a client opts out of push notifications, your server needs to delete